dustinmoris/CI-BuildStats/README.md

 ## Support

-At the moment this only works for AppVeyor builds, but soon I will be adding support for Travis-CI as well.
+Currently this works for AppVeyor and TravisCI builds.

+Feedback is much appreciated and pull requests get accepted.